Congenital Pulmonary Airway Malformation

 - Open fetal surgery to remove the mass

-- Drain the fluid-filled cysts using a special needle
+- Drainage of the fluid-filled cysts using a special needle

 - Early delivery starting at 32 weeks of pregnancy